learn-co-students/rails-assessment-v-000/README.md

 - A Recipe Manager - Should provide the ability to browse recipes by different filters such as date created, ingredient count, rating, comments, whatever your domain provides.
 Additionally ingredients would need to be unique so that the first user that adds Chicken to their recipe would create the canonical (or atomic/unique/individual) instance of Chicken (the only row to ever have the name Chicken in the ingredients table).
 This will force a join model between ingredients and recipes and provide an easy way to group recipes by ingredients, which would be a great view to implement.
 Associating some user-centric data regarding recipes such as ratings or comments would further fill out the domain and provide some great learning experiences.

 - A Group Task Manager - An application that allowed the creation of task lists with individual tasks that can be assigned to a user would flex the majority of the requirements of this assessment.
-You would be able to create a list of tasks, add tasks to that list, and assign those task to a user.
+You would be able to create a list of tasks, add tasks to that list, and assign those tasks to a user.

 lists
 users